Enveloppe/mkdocs-publisher-template/README.md

 - Color scheme, palette, icons
 - Language

-Also, don't forget to delete the documentation folder, the contents in assets and clean the notes folder!

 [Check the documentation to get more information](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/)

 You don't need to touch anything in `features` ; `markdown_extensions…`